Biodiversity : Initiatives

 Land Rehabilitation at Post-mining Sites

-BMA acts as responsible miner and ensures its mine closure plans take into account social expectations and environmental regulatory requirements for rehabilitation.
-While complying with laws and regulations, BMA strives to minimize its impact on the environment and society by developing appropriate mine closure plans, and by implementing rehabilitation projects based on environmental impact reports and review by field experts and authorities.
-As part of annual renewal of long-term production plans for each site, BMAʼs planning and investment models are updated including all necessary rehabilitation and closure costs.
+BMA operates as a responsible miner and ensures that its mine-closure plans meet both social expectations and regulatory requirements for environmental rehabilitation.
+In addition to complying with all relevant laws, BMA strives to minimize environmental and community impacts by developing appropriate closure plans and implementing rehabilitation projects informed by environmental impact assessments and expert review.
+As part of each site’s annual long-term production plan renewal, BMA integrates all necessary rehabilitation and closure costs into its planning and investment models.

-The majority of BMA’s coal operations are open-cut mines, a method requiring overburden removal to depths up to 200+ meters in order to expose the underlying coal seams.
+Most of BMA’s coal operations are open-cut mines, a method that requires the removal of overburden to depths exceeding 200 meters to access coal seams.

-The mining process at an open-cut mines start with removal and stockpiling of the topsoil.
-The area where BMA mines are situated is not heavily forested as it has a dry tropical climate.
-The topsoil of about 30-40cm depth is removed and preserved in stockpiles and covered with a mixture of grass and scrub to preserve it for later use in rehabilitation.
-After this process is complete, overburden removal and subsequent coal mining are carried out, leaving behind a large pit.
-Once the coal has been mined, the overburden that was moved and placed in spoil dumps during mining operations is profiled.
-The profiled dump surface is then covered with topsoil mixed with rock mulch and planted with seeds of indigenous grasses, trees and shrubs.
+The mining process begins with the removal and stockpiling of topsoil.
+As BMA’s mines are located in dry tropical regions, the landscape is not heavily forested.
+Approximately 30-40cm of topsoil is removed and preserved in stockpiles, which are then covered with grass and scrub to maintain soil quality for future rehabilitation.
+Once this is complete, overburden removal and coal extraction proceed, leaving a large pit.
+Once the coal has been mined, the overburden—previously placed in spoil dumps—is reshaped and covered with topsoil mixed with rock mulch.
+Indigenous grasses, shrubs, and trees are then planted to restore vegetation.

 Surface Mining Scenery

-After rehabilitation works have been completed, site recovery is monitored to confirm whether the final landforms are stable, water runoff is of acceptable quality and vegetation is taking root.
-BMA employs ecological specialists for the planning, rehabilitation, and surveying stages to supervise the rehabilitation process.
+After rehabilitation activities are completed, the site is monitored to ensure landform stability, acceptable water runoff quality, and successful vegetation establishment.
+BMA engages ecological specialists throughout planning, rehabilitation, and monitoring stages to oversee and guide the rehabilitation process.

 • Before Rehabilitation